janelle-nomad/CampFindMe/readme.md

 Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

-Create a directory

-Create a package.json
+Install Express framework, & EJS

-npm init
+npm command:

-Install express, ejs
 npm install express ejs --save

+To install packages from package.json, run: npm init

+To start the app, run:
+node app.js

+*See deployment for notes on how to deploy the project on a live system.

 Prerequisites